Henri, Count of Paris (born 1908): Marriage and family life

 On 8 April 1931, he married Princess Isabelle of Orléans-Braganza.
 The wedding was celebrated in Palermo Cathedral in Sicily, the same church where their common ancestors, Louis Philippe of France and his Queen Maria Amalia, married in 1809.
 Guests at the wedding included official representatives of the Brazilian, Italian, Greek, Belgian, Danish, and Spanish royal families.
 The Count and Countess of Paris had eleven children.
 They separated in 1986, but never divorced.
+With five of their children, they took part in the ship tour organized by King Paul of Greece and Queen Frederica in 1954, which became known as the "Cruise of the Kings" and was attended by over 100 royals from all over Europe.

 In 1984, Henri declared that his son, Henri of Orléans, had lost his rights of inheritance because he had divorced his first wife and married a second time, outside of the Roman Catholic Church.
 Henri gave his son the lesser-valued title comte de Mortain in place of comte de Clermont, and removed him from the line of succession.
-After a couple of years, Henri reinstated his son with his previous titles, including reestablishing him as heir-apparent and gave his new wife, Micaela Cousiño Quinones de Leon, the title "princesse de Joinville".
+After a couple of years, Henri reinstated his son with his previous titles, including reestablishing him as heir apparent and gave his new wife, Micaela Cousiño Quinones de Leon, the title "princesse de Joinville".

 Henri deprived his sons Thibaut and Michel of their rights of succession to the defunct throne, because one married a commoner and the other wed a noblewoman whose father had been compromised during the Vichy regime.
 Later, relenting somewhat, he recognised non-dynastic titles for their wives and children.
 His decision was later annulled by his son and successor, Henri.